Hokuyo Laser Range Finder Comparison

 The acrylic sheet acts in a similar way as it did during the indoor tests.
 The sheet will allow for measurements, but only where the laser and the acrylic are not perpendicular to each other.
 This occurrence can be seen in the two images above, where there is once again the window without measurements centered in the 0° direction.

 The dynamic test was similar to the other experiments with the acrylic sheets, except it was moved across the entire field of view of the laser.
-The video below shows the procedure of the test with the data of that test side by side.
+This video shows the procedure of the test with the data of that test side by side.
 It clearly shows that as the protective sheet is moved around, the laser the data is dropped when the acrylic is perpendicular to the laser.
 It is important to point out that the laser can capture data through the acrylic but it must be at an angle.

 The results of the outdoor testing produced much more widely varying results than the indoor testing.
 The largest difference was the inability of the URG-04LX-UG01 to even work outdoors.
 The UTM-30LX-EW was the only laser that could distinguish objects well at the longer distance and higher ambient light found in the outdoor environment.
 The UST-10LX was able to characterize a few points on the larger surfaces in the outdoor setting, but not to the extent of the UTM-30LX-EW.
 The outdoor environment really highlighted the different abilities of each laser.

 The Hokuyo lasers are excellent range finding sensors that are relatively light and small for their ability.
 The highly accurate lasers could be used alone to create a two-dimensional line as seen in this article.
 A more useful application would be to use multiple lasers or a laser on a moving platform to create a point cloud to analyze a 3D space.
-It is incredibly useful for a robot to have the ability to see and comprehend its surrounding, especially if it is an autonomous system.
+It is incredibly useful for a robot to have the ability to see and comprehend its surrounding, especially if it is a autonomous system.